MttArmstrong/testing-new-framework/_episodes/04-why-open-source.md

 ## The philosophical reasons

 One of the most common reasons that developers of scientific software choose open-source over proprietary licensing is because they consider it to be consistent with the scientific method.
-The scientific method requires transparency and reproducibility, and in computationally-based science, this implies that the "apparatus" (i.e., the software) be available for others to inspect and understand, and that others should be able to use it to reproduce the relevant (computational) experiments.
+The scientific method requires transparency and reproducibility, and in computationally-based science, this implies that the "apparatus" (i.e., the software) be available for others to inspect and understand and that others should be able to use it to reproduce the relevant (computational) experiments.

 Another philosophical reason that many cite is that the results of publicly-funded research (e.g., software produced with research funding) should be publicly available.